mc2-project/mc2/README.md

     mc2 launch
     ```

-1. Start the Opaque SQL compute service.
+1. Start [Opaque SQL](https://mc2-project.github.io/opaque-sql-docs/src/index.html), a MC<sup>2</sup> service for secure SQL analytics.

     ```sh
     mc2 start
     ```

 1. Prepare your data for computation by encrypting and uploading it.
+This step uses the keys you generated in step 2 to encrypt your data.
+Note that "uploading" here means copying because we have a local deployment.

     ```sh
     mc2 upload
     ```

-1. Run the provided Opaque SQL demo script, to be executed by MC<sup>2</sup>.
-The script can be found [here](quickstart/opaque_sql_demo.scala).
-All paths in the script are remote paths, since the script will be executing on the remote Opaque SQL service.
-Then, go to the `run` section of the configuration and specify the path to your script, as well as parameters for remote attestation.
-Run the following command to remotely start computation.
+1. Run the provided Opaque SQL quickstart script, to be executed by MC<sup>2</sup>.
+The script can be found [here](quickstart/opaque_sql_demo.scala), and performs a filter operation over our data -- the results will contain records of all patients who are younger than 30 years old.
+Results are encrypted by MC<sup></2> before being saved, and can only be decrypted with the key you used to encrypt your data in the previous step.

     ```sh
     mc2 run
     ```

 1. Once computation has finished, you can retrieve your encrypted results and decrypt them.
+Results are saved in the `results/` directory.
+You can view the results by looking at `results/opaque_sql_result.dec`

     ```sh
     mc2 download